emberjs/rfcs/text/0000-ember-data-packages.md

     `app/` directory re-export for the package so that when the package is dropped they cleanly drop as well.

-#### `@ember-data/store`

-  1) `_setupContainer` registers various adapters and serializers for fallbacks.
-  Either we need to deprecate this behavior (preferred), or separate out initialization by package, or both.
-It also eagerly injects store, which we should deprecate but can't until there is a `defaultStore` RFC for ember itself.

-  2) `_initializeStoreService` eagerly instantiates the store to ensure that `defaultStore` is our store. we should get rid of this but can't until there is a `defaultStore` RFC for ember itself.

-  3) `normalizeModelName` is defined... very oddly.
-Why?
-We should probably deprecate this and continue to move to a world in which less normalization of modelName is required.

 #### `@ember-data/relationship-layer`

 This package seems thin but it's likely to hold quite a bit.